 In a properly configured desktop computer, much of this heat is moved out of the computer's case by several fans.
 If your computer isn't removing the hot air fast enough, the temperature can get so hot that you risk serious damage to your PC.
 Needless to say, keeping your computer cool should be a top priority.

-Below are the top eleven PC cooling solutions.
-Many are free or very inexpensive so there's really no excuse to let your computer overheat.
+Below are eleven computer cooling solutions that anyone can do.
+Many are free or very inexpensive so there's really no excuse to let your computer overheat and cause damage.

 Allow for Air Flow

-The easiest thing you can do to help keep your PC cool is to give it a little breathing room by removing any obstacles to air flow.
+The easiest thing you can do to help keep your computer cool is to give it a little breathing room by removing any obstacles to air flow.